 Many clubs find it difficult to measure progress in terms of membership growth without adequate tools to do so.
 Club membership numbers may seem to plateau or even drop-off and this may be explained by more members leaving the club than new members joining.
 However that’s not usually the case – digging into membership reports can provide valuable insight into how the club membership is really developing.

-With the Clubforce retention report, clubs can easily see which members are renewing their membership and where the drop-offs are occurring.
+With the Clubforce, clubs can easily see which members are coming to training and where the drop-offs are occurring.
 With this information the club can identify trends in where drop-offs occur and make changes to how they recruit and retain members.
-Retaining existing members is important to have a strong base to grow from – this is made easier using the Automated Reminder Message (ARM) functionality on the Clubforce system which alerts members via email to renew their membership each year.
+Retaining existing members is important to have a strong base to grow from.

-If your club needs help retaining members and growing the club’s membership, fill in the form below and let us show you how Clubforce can help!
+If your club needs help retaining members and growing the club’s membership, fill in this form and let us show you how Clubforce can help!